DFS SG 38 Schulgleiter: Operational history

 The SG-38 played a critical role in pilot training for the Luftwaffe in the Second World War, as a simple, but robust, trainer for the rapid increase in the number of pilots needed by Germany.
 It was commonly flown by bungee launch on the slopes of the Wasserkuppe and the hills of Saarmund.

 From 1949 to 1951 Spain's AISA produced 50 licence-built aircraft.

 In the UK, Elliotts of Newbury built a copy of the SG.38 called the Elliotts Primary EoN; its version first flown in 1948 and used by the RAF as the Eton TX.1.

+During WW2, from 1940 to 1944, the Chinese Nationalist Air Force also used the copied SG-38 glider for basic pilot training in south-west China.